Leaders must set clear priorities for success in the post-pandemic world

 A hero and his family face controversy

-A few years ago there was a lot of talk about Captain Humayun Khan, an American hero.
+A few years ago, there was a lot of talk about Captain Humayun Khan, an American hero.
 His father’s comments at the 2016 Democratic National Convention created a tidal wave of media coverage.
 People took sides.
 The press stirred the pot.
 Instead of his death bringing Americans together, it divided us even more.
-At the time I was concerned that the most important part of the story was getting lost in all the noise.
-So, I am going to share the details of the heroic actions of Captain Khan.
+I was concerned that the most important part of the story was getting lost in all the noise.
+So, I will share the details of Captain Khan’s heroic actions.

 Political ad from 2016 that included the Khan family